dhis2-chap/chap-core/docs_source/tutorials/downloaded_json_data.rst

 We recommend you run CHAP Core with Conda.
 If you don't have Conda, you could install Miniconda, (a minimal installer for Conda) from https://docs.anaconda.com/miniconda/#latest-miniconda-installer-links

-Windows: After installation open Anaconda Prompt, search for "Anaconda Prompt" in the Windows Start menu.
+| Windows: After installation open Anaconda Prompt.
+Search for "Anaconda Prompt" in the Windows Start menu.
-Linux: Conda should work in your default terminal after installation.
+| Linux: Conda should work in your default terminal after installation.

 We recommend you to create a new conda environment by running the following commands:

     $ conda create -n chap-core python=3.11

     $ conda activate chap-core

-In the same shell, install CHAP Core, by runing the following commands (this take 5-20 minutes):
+In the same shell, install CHAP Core, by runing the following commands (this take 10-20 minutes):

     $ pip install git+https://github.com/dhis2/chap-core.git